 Rosetta has been gaining on it, over the last decade, through a series of three gravity-assisted swings around the Earth and one around Mars.

-To ensure that Rosetta is now in the right place at the right time, controllers have carried out a series of 10 orbit-correction manoeuvres over the past two months, in which the probe's speed has been significantly reduced relative to the comet.
+To ensure that Rosetta was in the right place at the right time, controllers carried out a series of 10 orbit-correction manoeuvres during June and July, in which the probe's speed was significantly reduced relative to the comet.
 One of these involved firing the probe's thrusters for almost eight hours.

-Rosetta's speed relative to the comet was 2,880km/h, but at the time of orbital insertion it will be walking pace, around 3km/h.
+Rosetta's speed relative to the comet was 2,880km/h, but at the time of orbital insertion it was mere walking pace: around 3km/h.

-The ambitious mission will also see Esa attempt to put a tiny lander, called Philae, on the surface of the comet in November.
-It will carry out the most comprehensive set of tests ever performed on the composition of these ancient objects.
+On 12 November a tiny lander, called Philae, landed on the surface of the comet after being released from Rosetta.
+It will now attempt to carry out the most comprehensive set of tests ever performed on the composition of these ancient objects.

-Before sending Philae, Rosetta itself will carry out an analysis of the comet's surface and lower itself into the gravity of 67P, at a separation of about 30km.
+Before sending Philae, Rosetta itself carried out an analysis of the comet's surface and lowered itself right into the gravity of 67P, at a separation of about 30km.

-Then the carbon-fibre lander, about the size of fridge, will be dropped to the rocky surface from about 1km.
-It will use harpoons to attach itself.
+The Philae lander, about the size of fridge and constructed from carbon fibre, was dropped to the rocky surface from about 1km.
+It was equipped with harpoons to attach itself.
 Philae is designed to be able to land on a slope of up to 30 degrees.
-Esa says the feet of the lander are equipped with large pads to allow it to touch down on a soft surface, but these feet will also try to place screws into the icy surface.
+Esa says the feet of the lander have large pads which allow it to touch down on a soft surface, but these feet are also able to place screws into the icy surface.

-If the surface is very soft, the lander's feet may sink into it but sinking will eventually be stopped by the bulkiness of the lander's body.
-In all scenarios, the lander is expected to be able to safely transmit its data.
+If the surface of the area was very soft, the lander's feet may have sunk into it - but any sinking would eventually have been stopped by the bulkiness of the lander's body.
+In all scenarios, the lander was expected to be able to safely transmit its data.